Preinstallation Checklist for the Windows File System Agent

 - If you have subclient policies configured in your CommCell environment, select a policy to associate to the default subclient.

 For more information on subclient policies, see Subclient Policies - Getting Started.

 - If you have storage policies configured in your CommCell environment, select a policy to associate to the default subclient.

 If you plan to create a new storage policy for the agent to be installed, see Storage Policy - Getting Started for instructions.

 - If you configure the agent for laptop backup, access to the CommCell Console is not required, since backup operations can be performed from the Web Console.
 For more information, see Edge Endpoint Solutions for End-Users.

 This configuration also triggers the installation of the Edge Monitor tool, so that end-users can view the backup job summary of their laptop computer.
 For more information, see EdgeMonitor.

 By default, the installation program creates a shortcut to access the Edge Monitor tool.
-If you decide not to create the shortcut, the tool can be accessed by double-clicking Laptop2Taskbaricon.exe in the Installation_Directory/Base folder.
+If you decide not to create the shortcut, the tool can be accessed from the Installation_Directory/Base folder, by double-clicking CVEdgeMonitor.exe.